Controlled Foreign Companies: Apportionment of a CFC’s Chargeable Profits and Creditable Tax: Apportionment on a just and reasonable basis

 A CFC has two classes of shares, A and B shares.
 The A shares are ordinary voting shares.
 The B shares are non-voting 5% preference shares with the right to conversion into ordinary shares after 5 years.
 It would be proper here to apportion to the B shareholders, in addition to 5% of the profits, a further amount to reflect the conversion element of the value of those shares discounted by an appropriate sum.
 What is a just and reasonable apportionment will depend very much on the facts.

-The Foreign Profits Team in CTIS will be happy to give guidance or, if appropriate, a non statutory clearance in any case where a UK resident person is uncertain about what would be accepted as a just and reasonable apportionment.
+The Base Protection Policy Team in CSTD, Business Assets & International will be happy to give guidance or, if appropriate, a non statutory clearance in any case where a UK resident person is uncertain about what would be accepted as a just and reasonable apportionment.

 Where an apportionment falls to be made under TIOPA/S371QC(2) (interests held other than by virtue of ordinary shares alone) and a return is made or amended using a particular basis adopted by the UK resident person, an officer of Revenue and Customs may determine another basis to be used for the apportionment in accordance with TIOPA10/S371UC.
 In other words, HMRC may determine that a different ‘just and reasonable’ basis be used to apportion profits than the basis used by the UK resident person in its self-assessment.
 This ensures -